elizavetasemenova/elizavetasemenova.github.io/_posts/2016-12-01-R-barplot-colored-by-values.md

 comments: true
 ---

-Barplot in R colored by values: by varying intensity of a color, highlight bars with larger values with more intense colors.
+Barplot in R colored by values: highlight bars corresponding to higher values with more intense colors than those with lower values.
 Would be too boring not to animate.

 {% gist 6f0c98313fe78079f272bc03e0fe3d73 %}